 10. How many hours will students work per day and per week?
-Students work hours will vary depending on their school schedule (regular or block schedules) but most students work 3 to 4 hours daily and 15 to 20 hours per week.
+Students’ work hours will vary depending on their school schedule (regular or block schedules) but most students work three to four hours daily and 15 to 20 hours per week.
 For more questions about work hours please refer to www.gdol.ga.gov

-12. Can employers give drug tests or employment readiness tests before hiring the students?
-Employers have the right to drug test any prospective employee including GPP students.
+13. Can employers give drug tests or employment readiness tests before hiring the students?
+Employers have the right to drug test any prospective employee, including GPP students.
 Employee readiness tests may be used as well, but we remind you that these are at-risk students who are in need of work skills, mentoring, and other support, and employment readiness tests may disqualify GPP’s target student population.